 Step 3: Choosing your Wood Range Hood Style

 Finally, the fun part.
 Here’s where you get to pick the shape of your wood range hood.
-As mentioned above, we currently have 6 styles that can be broken down into two categories, either straight or curved.
-Straight Range Hoods include Farmhouse and Craftsman, whereas Tuscan, Bell-Curve, Arcadian, and Ballast are curved range hoods.
+As mentioned above, we currently have 9 styles that can be broken down into two categories, either straight or curved.
+Straight Range Hoods include Farmhouse, Craftsman, and Modern whereas Tuscan, Monroe, Bell-Curve, Bella, Arcadian, Bella, and Ballast are curved range hoods.
 And of course with all of our products, we’re happy to make you a custom style if you can't find what you want.

 Step 4: Placing Your Wood Range Hood Order

 All your leg work is complete.
 You can either place your order online, or call us and we’ll help you place it over the phone.
 All you need is your vent insert (and/or liner) model number, measurements, style, and credit card.

 Step 5: Approval Drawings Prior to Manufacturing

 At this point, sit back and relax.
 You’re done for the time being.

 Within a day or two of placing your order, we’ll email you approval drawings.
 This is where our design team 3D models your range hood measurements along with your vent insert (and/or liner).
 If we have a clearance issue with your vent insert (and/or liner), we change the measurement so it fits and then we notate the measurement in red.
 Any other issues will also be notated on the drawings.